-In order to implement the updated planning direction recommended by the Place and Design study, and to address recommendations relating to built-form, transport and access, and public realm, the City commenced development of the South Perth Activity Centre Plan (SPACP).
-Completion of the draft activity centre plan is expected in late 2019 or early 2020.
+In order to implement the updated planning direction recommended by the Place and Design study, and to address recommendations relating to built-form, transport and access, and public realm, the City prepared the South Perth Activity Centre Plan (SPACP).

-The SPACP will be accompanied by an amendment to the Scheme, which will include controls on land uses, building height, plot ratio, floorplate size, setbacks, site coverage and criteria for development bonuses.
+The SPACP is accompanied by an amendment to the Scheme, which includes controls on land uses, building height, plot ratio, floorplate size, setbacks, site coverage and criteria for development bonuses.
 These controls, and the guidance within the SPACP, are designed to accommodate forecast demand and growth and reflect the evolving local character of areas within the centre and the overall vision for the centre's development.

-The SPACP will refine and implement the planning direction established through the Place and Design study.
-Elements such as the character areas and their associated objectives, the preference for buildings to be slimmer and taller, rather than shorter but covering more of the site with less space between them, and an emphasis on creating attractive pedestrian-friendly streetscapes, will be carried forward into the SPACP.
+The SPACP refines and implements the planning direction established through the Place and Design study.
+Elements such as the character areas and their associated objectives, the preference for buildings to be slimmer and taller, rather than shorter but covering more of the site with less space between them, and an emphasis on creating attractive pedestrian-friendly streetscapes.